jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

     (ii) those records are required by law to be delivered to any other person; or (iii) the person is a company which has been liquidated; and (c) where the Commissioner so notifies the person in accordance with subsection (7), retain such of those records as may be specified by the Commissioner for such further period as the Commissioner may specify under that subsection.
-(6) The Commissioner may, on application made in that behalf, authorise any person, by notice, to keep such records required by this section as the Commissioner determines in a language other than English.
+(6) The Commissioner may, on application made in that behalf, authorise any person, by notice, to keep such records required by this section as the Commissioner determines in a language other than English or te reo Maori.
 (7) The Commissioner may, by notice given before the expiry of the 7-year retention period specified in subsection (5), require a person to retain any records specified by the Commissioner for a further period not exceeding 3 years following the expiry of the 7-year period where—
   (a) the affairs of the person are or have been under audit or investigation by the Commissioner; or (b) the affairs of any person to whom the records relate are or have been under audit or investigation by the Commissioner; or